cran-task-views/MedicalImaging/MedicalImaging.md

     data structures and input/output routines for functional brain imaging data.
 It reads and writes NIfTI-1 data and provides S4 classes for handling multi-dimensional images.
+-   The `r pkg("autohrf")` package allows for data-driven estimation of an appropriate hemodynamic response function (HRF), which is deconvolved with the acquired fMRI data to obtain task responses.

 *Structural MRI*